Vehicle-to-grid backup coverage introduction

 If max discharge power is below the critical load, the scenario is power-limited (the fleet cannot fully supply the load continuously).
 In that case, this tool reports 0 hours of full-load coverage because the load cannot be met at the requested kW level.

-Suppose you have 20 EVs, each with 70 kWh usable capacity.
-At the start of an outage the fleet averages 80% SoC, and you want to keep a 30% reserve.
+Here is a vehicle-to-grid outage scenario using 20 EVs, each with 70 kWh usable capacity.
+At the start of the outage the fleet averages 80% SoC, and you want to keep a 30% reserve.
 Each EV can discharge at 7 kW, and you assume 0.90 round-trip efficiency.
 Your building’s critical load is 150 kW, and your target is 4 hours.

 - Usable fraction = (80 − 30) / 100 = 0.50